VVanguard/defect-entity-extraction/README.md

 # defect-entity-extraction
-Named Entity Recognition model via spacy pipelines
+Implementation of a Named Entity Recognition model via spacy pipelines over a network of microservice architectures.